 Marcie Bough, Pharm.D., senior manager of practice development and research for the American Pharmacists Association (APhA) said of the seven practices, “It is part of the movement toward the greater utilization of evidence-based care, which will improve the overall quality of treatment for patients.”

-Phases for Substance Abuse Treatment
+The Three Stages of Substance Abuse Treatment

-The expert panel pulled together by the National Quality Forum (NQF) specified three essential substance abuse treatment phases, as well as seven best practices.
+The expert panel pulled together by the National Quality Forum (NQF) specified three essential substance abuse treatment stages, as well as seven best practices.
 Their assertion is that treatment is most effective when a continuum of care is provided to patients.

 Seven Best Practices for Any Substance Abuse Treatment